-293 senior apartments in New Mexico
+293 senior living options in New Mexico

-New Mexico senior housing may not get the same attention as its neighbor, Arizona, yet it deserves some recognition.
+New Mexico senior living may not get the same attention as its neighbor, Arizona, yet it deserves some recognition.
 New Mexico shares a similar arid, desert climate, promising hot weather and mild winters yet is a fraction of the cost for seniors to live in compared to Arizona.

 The state is part of the “Four Corners” that is conveniently connected with Utah, Colorado and Arizona.
 Quick access to Oklahoma and Texas is also feasible from the northeast and southeast.
 New Mexico is not very populated, falling in the latter third in terms of population compared to other states in the U.S. (only 2 million residents).